ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 ###### source: http://midi.teragonaudio.com/tech/aiff.htm
 AIFF (Audio Interchange File Format) files are used to usually store uncompressed pulse-code modulation (PCM).
 Because of this, these files tend to take up much more space than mp3 files.
 AIFF Files are commonly found on Apple devices.

+AIFF Files require a common chunk, where information about the soundfile, is stored, along with a sound chunk, where the actual audio is stored.
+The common chunk functions as a header for the audio file and is 26 bytes long.